MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-set-up-work-and-machine-centers.md

     > [!NOTE]
     > If necessary, the flushing method selected here, can be overridden for individual operations by changing the setting on routing lines

-13. In the **Unit of Measurement Code** field, enter the time unit in which this work centre's cost calculation and capacity planning are made.
+13. In the **Unit of Measure Code** field, enter the time unit in which this work centre's cost calculation and capacity planning are made.
     In order to be able to constantly monitor consumption, you must first set up a method of measure.
 The units you enter are basic units.
 For example, the processing time is measured in hours and minutes.

     > [!NOTE]